Fixer-Upper Renovation & Remodeling Specialist in San Diego, CA

 That's what Buildable is.
 We get involved before you buy, not after.
 We find properties worth looking at, walk every one of them with a builder's eye, and give you directional cost data before you make an offer.
 So when you decide to move forward, you're doing it with a real picture of what you're getting into, not finding out six months later that the renovation costs doubled and the deal you thought you made wasn't a deal at all.

-Why Fixer-Uppers Make financial Sense Right Now
+Why Fixer-Uppers Make Financial Sense Right Now

 San Diego's housing market doesn't leave a lot of room.
 Move-in ready homes in desirable neighborhoods are expensive and move quickly, inventory over priced, and you're usually competing against multiple offers just to pay full price for someone else's finishes.